 Retail cannabis uses are subject to the same parking ratio requirement as other retail establishments in the City (four spaces per 1,000 square feet of gross floor area).
-Based on this ratio, the 2,992-square-foot facility would be required to provide 12 onsite parking spaces.
-The peak weekday parking demand for the existing commercial building based on the shared parking analysis for the previous mix of land uses is 34 parking spaces (peak weekday demand occurs at 2 p.m.).
-The peak weekend parking demand is 25 spaces which also occurs at 2 p.m.
-Access to the site is provided by two existing driveways on Paularino Avenue.
-There is an existing public sidewalk at the front of the property also along Paularino Avenue, which provides access to the site for pedestrians and bicyclists.
+Based on this ratio, the 2,559-square-foot facility would be required to provide 10 onsite parking spaces.
+The required parking for the total commercial floor area on the property is 77 parking spaces.